maikka39/Personal-Website/content/writeups/holiday-hack-challenge/2024/act1/curling.md

 title = "Curling"
 subtitle = "Act 1 - SANS Holiday Hack Challenge 2024"
 date = 2024-11-23T11:44:53+01:00
-description = "In the fourth challenge of the Holiday Hack Challenge 2024, we'll explore how to use curl using the Linux manpages." cover = "img/writeups/holiday-hack-challenge/2024/act1/curling/cover.png" tags = [
+description = "In the Curling challenge, we join Bow Ninecandle to learn how to use the curl command for sending web requests.
+The silver tasks include sending basic requests, handling self-signed certificates, posting data, and more.
+Afterwards, we use our knowledge to solve extra tasks involving file paths and redirects, completing the challenge for the gold medal!" cover = "img/writeups/holiday-hack-challenge/2024/act1/curling/cover.png" tags = [
     "Holiday Hack Challenge",